-12 Free and Cheap Things to do in Manawatu
+12 Free & Cheap Things to Do in Manawatu

 Enjoy Manawatu on a budget!

 Fancy a healthy mix of forests, farms and small Kiwi towns?
 Then Manawatu is your place!
-The North Iasland region is has many features well worth exploring.
+The North Island region has many features well worth exploring.
 Better yet, we can think of many of those which are free (or cheap) things to do in Manawatu!

 Inland, adventure can be found among the many hiking trails of the Ruahine Forest Park.
 On the other hand, find somewhere to chill out and be one with nature in the Totara Reserve campsites, Raumai Reserve and anywhere in the incredible Pohangina Valley.
 You’ll also find a few novelties along the way like the getting up-close to the giant wind turbines of Te Apiti or closer to the glowworm cave near Apiti village.